Higher Vocational Education (HVE)

 What are the entry requirements?

-There are certain entry requirements that need fulfilment to enrol on a Higher Vocational Education programme.
+There are certain entry requirements that need fulfilment to enrol on a HVE programme.
 This is referred to as eligibility.
-In a situation where there are more applicants to an HVE programme than there are study places, a selection has to be made to decide which applicants will be offered a study place.

 Entry requirements may be different for different programmes, as prior knowledge is taken into consideration for each programme.
 There are also different types of selection procedures in different programmes.

-Each education provider (school) handles their own admissions process in their programmes.
+Each education provider (school) handles their own admissions process.
 You need to contact the education provider directly to find out what the exact requirements are for the programme of your choice.

 Higher Vocational Education eligibility